RickStrahl/BlogPosts/2018-07/Re-assembling-the-Web-with-Web-Assembly-and-Blazor/WebAssemblyAndBlazor_Blog.md

 Web Assembly allows exploring alternatives to JavaScript syntax and different build processes.
 In my eyes, the lack of alternatives is what has led us down this path of ever increasing complexity and piling on more and more abstractions and dependencies.
 Web Assembly has the potential to break this stranglehold by providing different models to approach Web development.
 It opens the browser as a platform in ways that we probably haven't even imagined yet.

 Web Assembly is a parallel technology to JavaScript and exists side by side with the JavaScript runtime in the Web Browser's Runtime.
 It also shares the Browser Sandbox's security context so unlike plug-ins of old, Web Assembly can't access computer hardware or OS features.
 Web Assembly **is not a new Silverlight** in that respect.
 Web Assembly relies on the same browser runtime that JavaScript relies on.

 ![](Figure%201%20-WebAssemblyBasics_smaller.png)

 <small>**Figure 1** - Web Assembly sits side by side with JavaScript </small>

 **Figure 1** shows how both JavaScript and Web Assembly are processed.
 Rather than parsing JavaScript into executable code, **Web Assembly Modules (WASM)** contain lower level assembly-language like intermediate code that can be produced by compilers of other languages.
 WASM code doesn't need to be parsed like JavaScript since it is already byte code that has resolved into execution ready code.
-WASM is a binary code format  and deals with instructions at the register, stack and memory level.
+WASM is a binary code format that deals with instructions at the stack and memory level.
+Push things onto the stack, call an operation to perform an arithmetic operation or call a function pointer with the stack set to 'pass' values.
 It's **platform-agnostic byte code** that is then **compiled into native code** for the appropriate computer platform (x86 or ARM) and executed by the specific  Browser platform.
 This can be advantageous for creating very high performance computational code which is highly optimized for performance and can execute considerably faster than JavaScript both in terms of initial load time and runtime execution.

 ### Blazor: One way to .NET on the Web
 But even more interesting than performance is the possibility of using Web Assembly to bootstrap higher level runtimes that can then execute higher level languages like .NET code.
 This is exactly the approach that Microsoft's **Blazor framework** takes.

 Blazor uses a **Mono** compiled version of the .NET Runtime compiled to a WASM module to execute .NET Standard 2.0 code as shown in **Figure 2**. `mono.wasm` is a browser customized version of the Mono .NET Runtime compiled to Web Assembly WASM module that allows for bootstrapping .NET Standard assemblies and execution of .NET code.